 - Promoting your launch and episodes

-Our promotion plan can also include social media, quotes, audiograms, emails, and LinkedIn Articles, and anything else you might need to launch a podcast.
+Our promotion plan can also include social media, quotes, audiograms, emails, and LinkedIn Articles.
 Feel free to contact me, and I’ll explain how we can leverage your podcast further!